 Inappropriate activities include, but are not limited to, running, throwing, loud or abusive talking, swearing, fighting, moving furniture, putting feet on the furniture, sleeping, loitering, excessive socializing, petting, soliciting, selling, distributing leaflets, proselytizing, any dangerous activities (including, but not limited to, any act which threatens the safety of oneself or others, damages library facilities or materials, involves drunkenness or other conditions created by the use of controlled substances, or any illegal acts), and any other activities which disrupt the library.

-The following behavior or conduct is specifically prohibited on the premises of the Mentor Public Library:
+The following behavior or conduct is specifically prohibited on the premises of the MPL:

 Vandalism will not be tolerated.